 - Screaming Birth: There's a very intense birth giving scene at the end of the movie.
 It turns out to be a stillbirth.

 - Secret Diary: Millie has one, protected by lock and key.
 Pinky later manages to get a good look inside.

 - A Threesome Is Hot: At one point Edgar entertains the idea of having sex with both Millie and Pinky.

-- Two Act Structure: There is a sudden Hourglass Plot switch two third into the movie, after Pinky attempts suicide.
+- Two Act Structure: There is a sudden Hourglass Plot switch two third into the movie, after Pinky's Bungled Suicide.

 - The Unsolved Mystery: What really happened to Edgar?
 It is implied that Reckless Gun Usage was the official cause of death.
 But another reason can be assumed.